Saturday, August 28, 2010

 They fan out like seasoned bouncers at a dive bar, keeping the pigs politely distanced until the feed is safely dumped.
 No one gets knocked over, no boots are lost in the mud, and the pigs live to eat another day.

 At milking time, the dogs become goat traffic controllers.
-Each goat files from her pen to the milk stand like it’s a TSA checkpoint, and back again in an orderly line.
+Each goat files from gen pop to the milk stand like it’s a TSA checkpoint, and back again in an orderly line.
 At least, that's the plan.
 One time a goat decided she was done following rules and made a run for the other side of the barn.
 Roxie spun into action, cutting her off mid-stride with all the authority of a drill sergeant.
 Jack, naturally, ran in right behind her, ready to assist in whatever was happening.
 I’m pretty sure he had no idea what the plan was, but by golly, he was gonna do something.

 Once everyone’s fed and milked, the dogs sweep the barn like a couple of living leaf blowers.
 “I said OUT!
 NOW!”
 Roxie charges down the aisle barking orders and clears the barn like it's closing time at the bar.
 Jack follows suit, barking two seconds behind her like an echo with fur.
 In less than half a minute the barn is empty, orderly, and silent—except for the triumphant panting of two very proud dogs.
 Efficiency at its finest.